CatarinaCarolina/sponge_meta_BGC/data_combos_ITOL/README.md

-# script series description for generation of the iTOL tree
+# script series description for generation of the iTOL tree (figure 4)

 ## GCF oriented descriptive dataset building